kmclaughlin/kmclaughlin.github.io/projects/NI property analysis/NI_property_analysis.md

 ![png](images/house_data_sample.png)

 I split my exploration into smaller categories for easier reading (be warned the posts can be quite long!) and to make it easier to add new sections if I come back to this in the future.
-Obviously it is all interesting but if care more about the destination than the journey skip down to section 4 that's where the good stuff is.
+Obviously it is all interesting but if you care more about the destination than the journey skip down to section 4, that's where the good stuff is.

 1. [Data Cleanup](NI_property_analysis_cleaning#title)